-A: The main feature of iCloud is that it gives you access to your Macs, iPhones, and iPads from any of your computers.
+A: The main feature of iCloud is that it gives you access to your Macs, iPhones, and iPads from any computer.
 It also keeps track of everything that you download through iTunes.
-For instance, if you buy a movie on your iPad, it will automatically appear in your iTunes library on all your computers.
+For instance, buying a movie on your iPad will automatically appear in your iTunes library on all your computers.

 Q: How does iCloud keep track of what you download?

-A: There is an online database where you can look up things like when a song was downloaded or how many times something has been viewed on your iPad.
-If you want to find out more, go to icloud.com/downloads/ and click the Search Downloads link.
+A: There is an online database where you can look up things like when a song was downloaded or how often something has been viewed on your iPad.
+Go to icloud.com/downloads/ and click the Search Downloads link to learn more.